2023 – 2024 Award Cycles

 You may apply for additional funding through:

 You must complete your application prior to traveling.

-The link for the cycle one Travel Grant Request form will be active for submissions from June 1 - June 7, 2023.
+The link for the cycle two Travel Grant Request form will be active for submissions from September 1 - September 7, 2023.

 2. Your advisor reviews your request.

 Your academic advisor will receive a copy of the request via email.
 They will need to provide confirmation of your standing and progress to degree.
 You are responsible for following up with your advisor about your travel grant request.